 The largest neighborhood on the study site is the Pier District.
-It runs north to south the entire length of SoHa around SoHa Park (1), a linear, pierlike gathering spot.
-The park would contain both recreational opportunities and social gathering spaces to address the mental and physical well-being of local residents and office workers.
-The design of SoHa Park would also address the 2040 Plan goal of Creating Safe and Active Communities.
-By providing places to gather, whether it be for conversation or sport, the linear park would serve as both a magnet and a defining component of the Pier District.
+It runs north to south the entire length of SoHa around SoHa Park(1), a linear, pier-like gathering spot with both recreational opportunities and social gathering spaces, designed to address the mental and physical well-being of local residents and office workers.
+The design of SoHa Park also addresses the 2040 Plan goal of Creating Safe and Active Communities.
+By providing places to gather, whether it be for conversation or sport, the linear park will serve as both a magnet and a defining component of the Pier District.

 The spatial precedents for SoHa Park were 9th Street in Charlotte's Garden District and Commonwealth Avenue in Boston.
 The design precedents for SoHa Park were New York City's linear parks, especially Piers 25 and 26 along the Hudson River.
 Their design illustrates how in a narrow sliver of land, a wide variety of recreational and gathering spaces can fit.
 Uses there include a sports court, dog park, outdoor table games like pool and ping pong, a playground, outdoor swings and sunbathing chairs.
-Notably, the new SoHa Park would not substantially alter the amount of open space that now exists in the former University Executive Park.
+Notably, the new SoHa Park would not substantially alter the amount of open space that now exists in University Executive Park.
 Rather, it would convert what are now simply scenic spaces into useable places.
 The shared open space might also lessen the need for each new residential building to have its own separate recreational facilities.